 There are four major sources of training in our Guild:

 - Our towers – if you would like to learn to ring, or would like to explore the possibility – you may be wondering if you are suitable, and what the commitment is – then please contact a tower near you.
-If you live in Salisbury Diocese the towers map or list should help you find a nearby tower.
+If you live in or close to the Salisbury Diocese then the ‘Find a Tower‘ page should help you find a nearby tower.

 - Our branches – all of our towers are situated within one of eight branches.
 As you progress you may like to join in branch activities.
 It can be very beneficial to your learning to meet ringers from other towers and you can take advantage of training that might not be available in your tower.
-Each branch has a training officer to help you, who can be contacted from this website:
+Each branch has a training officer to help you.
+They can be contacted here.

 - Ringing Centres – there are currently three in the Guild; Bradpole, Bryanston and Edington, part of a nationwide network of Ringing Centres.